Ferber Method Sleep Training: How It Works

 How to Handle Ferber Method Night Wakings

-No matter which sleep training method you use including Ferber Method sleep training, there will likely be night wakings.
-What is important is that you handle those night wakings in exactly the same way as you handled bedtime.
-In the case of Ferber Method, that means not entering the room after the night waking until your designated interval is up and then continuing to repeat the interval assurances until your baby falls back to sleep.
+If your baby wakes up at night and does not feed overnight, what is important is that you handle those night wakings in exactly the same way as you handled bedtime.
+In the case of Ferber method, that means setting your timer, waiting the appropriate time before entering their room, and softly reassuring for one minute before leaving, starting your timer again, and continuing to repeat the interval assurances until your baby falls back to sleep.

-1. Baby sleep science: Melatonin production decreases after 5am, which means your baby is not likely to fall back to sleep, even with brief reassurances
+According to baby sleep science, melatonin production decreases after 5:00am, which means your baby is not likely to fall back to sleep, even with brief reassurances.
+Going in early therefore may solidify early wake ups or start a habit – you cue your baby it’s time to get up.

-1. Going in may solidify early wakeups: By going in, you cue your baby it’s time to get up.
-By letting them stay in their crib, you’re reinforcing the fact that proper wake up is later in the morning.
+By letting them stay in their crib until the preferred wake time, you’re reinforcing when morning actually starts.
 This can help inspire your baby to sleep a little more in the morning or have quiet time while they wait for you to get up.

-Check out this article for more advice on how to handle early wakeups.
+Check out this article for more advice on how to handle early wake ups.

-Ferber Method for Naps
+Can I Use Ferber Method for Naps?

 1. Naps are short and you have a much slimmer window of opportunity to perform a bedtime routine or a more gradual method.